Summary IconKey takeaways

 Don’t forget the destinations.
 Note whether you use a warehouse like Snowflake or BigQuery, a lake like S3, or a mix of both.
 Record sync frequencies, latency requirements, and the costs tied to storage or compute.

 Finally, check your ETL or ELT processes.
 Document where transformations run, from dbt models to warehouse SQL.
 Include orchestration tools, compliance needs, and business-critical dashboards.
-A clear baseline highlights dependencies, risks, and requirements, giving you the confidence to plan migration.
+If you are unsure what capabilities you’ve been relying on, a quick look at the Fivetran review can help you benchmark what you have before deciding what to replace it with.

 2. Choose the right alternative platform